Bishops Lydeard: Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and some environmental issues are also the responsibility of the council.

-The village falls within the non-metropolitan district of Somerset West and Taunton, which was established on 1 April 2019.
-It was previously in the district of Taunton Deane, which was formed on 1 April 1974 under the Local Government Act 1972, and part of Taunton Rural District before that.
-The district council is responsible for local planning and building control, local roads, council housing and environmental health, in addition to markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks and tourism.
+For local government purposes, since 1 April 2023, the village comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Somerset West and Taunton (formed on 1 April 2019) and, before this, the district of Taunton Deane (established under the Local Government Act 1972).
+From 1894-1974, it was part of Taunton Rural District.

-Somerset County Council is responsible for running other services such as education, social services, libraries, main roads (primary routes), public transport, as well as trading standards, waste disposal and strategic planning.

 There is an electoral ward with the same name as the parish.
-However the most populous area of the ward is at Cotford St. Luke; it also extends to Halse and northwards to West Bagborough.
-The ward has a population of 6,323 as at the 2011 Census.
+It also extends to Halse and northwards to West Bagborough.
+The ward had a population of 6,323 as at the 2011 Census.

-It is also part of the Taunton Deane county constituency represented in the House of Commons of the Parliament.
+It is also part of the Tiverton and Minehead county constituency represented in the House of Commons of the Parliament.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020.